yangshun/front-end-interview-handbook/README.md

 ## Contributing

-### Code of Conduct

-We have adopted the same Code of Conduct as Facebook that we expect project participants to adhere to.
-Please read [the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.

 ### Contributing Guide

 Read our [contributing guide](/CONTRIBUTING.md) to learn about how you can contribute, how to propose improvements or if you are interested in translating the content.